AaronRandall/scenarios/README.md

     scenarios/bin/simulator_example

 The first time you run the tests you may be asked for your password for developer tools.
+Store this in your keychain if you wish to avoid the prompt in the future.

 ## Run the example on hardware
-To run tests against hardware, first you should make sure your hardware is part of your provisioning profile, and then from a terminal, run:
+To run tests against hardware, ensure that your device is correctly setup with a provisioning profile (i.e. you can already deploy and run apps on your device via Xcode), and then from a terminal, run:

     scenarios/bin/hardware_example

 # Setting up Scenarios with your project #
-If you've successfully installed Scenarios, run the samples, and decided you'd like to use it with your project, perform the following:
+If you've successfully installed Scenarios, run the samples, and decided you'd like to use it with your project, complete the following steps:

 ## Project structure
 Scenarios requires two folders to exist: